Shane Battier: Philanthropy

-Shane Battier, together with his wife Heidi, founded The Battier Take Charge Foundation in 2010.
-With a strong presence in Miami, Houston, and Battier’s hometown of Detroit, the organization aims to provide resources for the development and education of under-served youth.
-The Foundation has awarded $1.5M in college scholarships to date.
+In 2010, Battier and his wife, Heidi Ufer Battier, founded the Battier Take Charge Foundation to help underserved youth through scholarships, mentorship, networking, and leadership training, particularly in Miami; Camden, New Jersey; and Detroit, Michigan.
+The foundation says that as of 2025, more than 84 percent of Battier Scholars are first-generation college students, and more than 95 percent have completed a bachelor’s degree or higher.
+The foundation's "Guide" program reports that all participants have enrolled in a post-secondary program following high school graduation.
+In 2024, the foundation received a $1.4 million grant from the KPMG US Foundation.

 Executive career

-On February 16, 2017, Battier re-joined the Heat in their front office, as the director of basketball development and analytics.
-On June 18, 2021, it was reported that Battier would be leaving his full time position with the Miami Heat front office, but would still act as a consultant for the organization.
+On February 16, 2017, Battier re-joined the Heat in their front office as the director of basketball development and analytics.
+On June 18, 2021, it was reported that Battier would be leaving his full-time position but would remain a consultant for the Heat.

 Broadcasting career

 Battier worked as a commentator for ESPN for roughly a year after his retirement before mutually deciding to part ways with the network.

 Personal life

 In summer 2004, Battier married Heidi Ufer, his high school sweetheart.
 They had their first son, Zeke Edward Battier, on June 2, 2008.
 On April 17, 2011, Heidi had their second child, a daughter named Eloise.

 Battier is a co-owner of D1 Sports Training in Memphis.
 In 2010 Battier was chosen as the seventh-smartest athlete in sports by Sporting News.
-Battier has said that following United States Senator Carl Levin's 2013 announcement of retirement, the Michigan Democratic Party contacted Battier to gauge his interest in potentially running for the Senate, but he was not interested in running.
+Battier has said that after United States Senator Carl Levin announced his retirement in 2013, the Michigan Democratic Party contacted Battier to gauge his interest in running for the Senate, but he was not interested.

 On June 30, 2021, Battier joined the board of directors at Yext.

-On December 1, 2021, it was announced that Battier, along with former NBA players Baron Davis and Metta Sandiford-Artest, has joined an investing group to launch East Asia Super League.
+On December 1, 2021, it was announced that Battier, along with former NBA players Baron Davis and Metta Sandiford-Artest, joined an investing group to launch East Asia Super League.

+Battier has been a minority owner of the MLB's Tampa Bay Rays since 2025, as a member of the Patrick Zalupski-led ownership group that purchased the team from Stuart Sternberg.